Skip to content

 Short answers, pulled from the story.

-Which agreement did Louis-Guillaume Otto forge for the Peace of Amiens in 1801?
+What role did Louis-Guillaume Otto play in the Peace of Amiens?